How to Secure an API: The 4-Layer Framework That Works

 Web Application Firewall (WAF)

-A WAF inspects incoming requests and blocks patterns matching known attack signatures — SQL strings in query params, oversized headers, malformed JSON.
-It operates at the edge, before your application code runs.
+A WAF inspects incoming requests and blocks patterns that match known attack signatures.
+Think SQL strings in query params, oversized headers, or malformed JSON.
+It runs at the edge, before your app code does.

-Use a WAF — but configure it for your API’s actual request shape.
+Use a WAF, but configure it for your API’s actual request shape.
 Set rules for JSON payloads, not just URL parameters.
-And pair it with rate limiting; WAFs filter, they don’t throttle.
+Pair it with rate limiting too.
+WAFs filter, they don’t throttle.
+Edge providers also catch routing-layer issues your app server can’t see.
+I had one in early 2026 that I wrote up as how Cloudflare fixed an ISP route block in 15 minutes.

-According to Imperva’s 2025 Bad Bot Report, 37% of all internet traffic now consists of bad bots, with total automated traffic surpassing human activity at 51% — a first in a decade.
-For API teams, this means that without rate limiting, a significant portion of your inbound traffic is abuse by default, not by exception.
+According to Imperva’s 2026 Bad Bot Report, 37% of all internet traffic is now bad bots.
+Total automated traffic now beats human activity at 51% — a first in a decade.
+For API teams, this means a big chunk of your inbound traffic is abuse by default.
+Without rate limiting, you can’t secure an API against this baseline level of automated noise.

 CORS vs VPN: What’s the Real Difference for API Access Control?

-CORS and VPN sound like they solve the same problem — “who can access my API?” — but they operate at completely different layers and protect against completely different threats.
-Confusing them is one of the most common API security mistakes, and it’s more dangerous than it looks.
+CORS and VPN sound like they solve the same problem: who can access my API?
+But they work at very different layers and protect against very different threats.
+Confusing them is one of the most common mistakes when teams try to secure an API.
+It’s more dangerous than it looks.

 CORS (Cross-Origin Resource Sharing)

 CORS is a browser-enforced mechanism.
 It tells the browser whether a web page at app.example.com is allowed to make requests to api.example.com.
-The browser sends a preflight OPTIONS request; your API responds with headers listing allowed origins; the browser decides whether to allow the main request.
+The browser sends a preflight OPTIONS request.
+Your API responds with headers listing allowed origins.
+Then the browser decides whether to allow the main request.

-The critical limitation: CORS is not an authentication mechanism.
-It controls which browser-based origins can talk to your API — nothing more.
-Server-to-server calls, curl, Postman, and every non-browser HTTP client completely bypass CORS.
+The critical limit: CORS is not authentication.
+It controls which browser-based origins can talk to your API.
+Nothing more.
+Server-to-server calls, curl, Postman, and every non-browser HTTP client skip CORS entirely.
 An attacker doesn’t need a browser.
-CORS stops malicious cross-origin browser scripts; it does nothing to stop a determined attacker with a terminal.
+CORS stops bad cross-origin browser scripts.
+It does nothing to stop a determined attacker with a terminal.

-The correct CORS posture: set the minimum necessary origin list.
+The correct CORS posture is to set the minimum necessary origin list.
 Access-Control-Allow-Origin: * on a private API is almost always wrong.
 Lock it to specific production domains.

 VPN and Private Network APIs

 VPN and private network controls are the network-level answer to origin control.
-Internal APIs — billing, admin, user management — shouldn’t be publicly routable at all.
-VPN puts them behind a network boundary that no browser-origin header can bypass.
+Internal APIs like billing, admin, and user management shouldn’t be publicly routable at all.
+VPN puts them behind a network boundary that no browser-origin header can cross.
 Only authenticated network clients can even reach the TCP port.

-Zero-trust is replacing traditional VPN for many teams: instead of “authenticated to the network = trusted,” each API call must present its own credential regardless of network position.
+Zero-trust is replacing traditional VPN for many teams.
+The old model said “authenticated to the network = trusted.”
+The new model says each API call must present its own credential, no matter where it comes from.
 This is strictly more secure and fits modern cloud deployments better.

-Access-Control-Allow-Origin: *is set on an endpoint that reads session cookies, it’s a critical vulnerability — the browser will happily attach cookies and forward the response to the attacker’s origin.
+Access-Control-Allow-Origin: *is set on an endpoint that reads session cookies, it’s a critical bug.
+The browser will happily attach cookies and forward the response to the attacker’s origin.

-CORS is enforced by browsers and controls which web origins can issue cross-origin requests — it does nothing to prevent server-to-server abuse or curl-based attacks.
-VPN and network-level access controls protect APIs at the infrastructure layer, completely independent of browser behavior.
-Using both isn’t redundant; they address different attack vectors entirely.
-Neither substitutes for the other.
+CORS is enforced by browsers.
+It controls which web origins can issue cross-origin requests, and that’s it.
+It does nothing to prevent server-to-server abuse or curl-based attacks.
+VPN and network-level access controls protect APIs at the infrastructure layer, regardless of browser behavior.
+Using both isn’t redundant.
+They address different attack vectors entirely.
+Neither replaces the other.

 How Do CSRF Tokens and JWT Protect Against Forged Requests?

-The goal of request authenticity is to prove not just who is making a request, but that the request was intentionally initiated by a legitimate user.
-Both CSRF tokens and JWT serve this purpose — but they apply to different auth models, and mixing them up creates security gaps.
+To secure an API against request forgery, you need to prove two things.
+Not just who is making a request, but that the request was intentionally started by a real user.
+Both CSRF tokens and JWT do this.
+But they apply to different auth models, and mixing them up creates security gaps.

 CSRF Tokens (For Cookie-Based Auth)

 Cross-Site Request Forgery tricks a logged-in user’s browser into making unintended requests to your API.
-Because browsers automatically send cookies with every request to a matching domain, a malicious page can trigger account changes or fund transfers without the user knowing.
+Browsers send cookies with every request to a matching domain.
+So a malicious page can trigger account changes or fund transfers without the user knowing.

 CSRF tokens break this by requiring a secret value the malicious site can’t know.
-The server issues a token per session; the client includes it in every state-changing request; the server validates it before acting.
-No token match = request rejected.
+The server issues a token per session.
+The client includes it in every state-changing request.
+The server validates it before acting.
+No token match means the request gets rejected.

 When do you need CSRF tokens?
 Only when your API uses cookie-based session authentication.
-If your API uses Authorization: Bearer <token> headers and doesn’t touch cookies, CSRF isn’t a threat — browsers don’t automatically send custom headers cross-origin.
+If your API uses Authorization: Bearer <token> headers and doesn’t touch cookies, CSRF isn’t a threat.
+Browsers don’t auto-send custom headers cross-origin.

 JWT and OAuth (For Token-Based Auth)

-JWT (JSON Web Token) is the standard for stateless API authentication.
-The server signs a token containing the user’s identity and permissions; clients include it in the Authorization header; the server validates the signature without a database lookup.
+JWT (JSON Web Token) is the standard for stateless API authentication (IETF RFC 7519, 2015).
+The server signs a token containing the user’s identity and permissions.
+Clients include it in the Authorization header.
+The server validates the signature without a database lookup.

-85% of enterprises use OAuth to secure external application integrations (Ping Identity, 2025).
-OAuth builds on JWT by adding a delegation model — users grant third-party apps access to specific resources without sharing credentials.
-The access token has a short lifetime; the refresh token handles renewal.
+According to Ping Identity (2026), 85% of enterprises use OAuth to secure external application integrations.
+OAuth builds on JWT by adding a delegation model.
+Users grant third-party apps access to specific resources without sharing credentials.
+The access token has a short lifetime.
+The refresh token handles renewal.

-Kong Inc.’s 2025 API Security Perspectives survey (n=700 IT leaders) found that 55% of organizations experienced an API security incident in the past 12 months, with one-third classified as “severe.”
+Kong Inc.’s 2026 API Security Perspectives survey (n=700 IT leaders) found that 55% of organizations had an API security incident in the past 12 months.
+One-third of those were classified as “severe.”
 Of those breached, 47% faced remediation costs over $100,000.
-The financial case for correctly implementing JWT and CSRF protections is clear: the cost of a breach far exceeds the cost of proper authentication design.
+The financial case to secure an API with proper JWT and CSRF design is clear.
+The cost of a breach far exceeds the cost of doing it right.

 How Do SQL Injection and XSS Attacks Exploit APIs?

 The final layer protects the data flowing in and out of your API.
-SQL injection and XSS don’t exploit misconfigured headers or missing tokens — they exploit the content of requests your application trusts and processes.
+SQL injection and XSS don’t exploit bad headers or missing tokens.
+They exploit the content of requests your app trusts and processes.
 The golden rule: never trust user input.
 Ever.

 SQL Injection

-SQL injection happens when user-controlled data is interpolated directly into a database query.
-The classic example: SELECT * FROM users WHERE email = '${input}' — if input is admin@site.com' OR '1'='1, the query returns every user in the database.
+SQL injection happens when user-controlled data gets dropped directly into a database query.
+The classic example: SELECT * FROM users WHERE email = '${input}'.
+If input is [email protected]' OR '1'='1, the query returns every user in the database.

 The fix is parameterized queries (prepared statements), not sanitization.
-Sanitization is fragile — you’ll miss edge cases.
-Parameterized queries separate data from code at the database driver level, making injection structurally impossible regardless of input content.
+Sanitization is fragile.
+You’ll miss edge cases.
+Parameterized queries separate data from code at the database driver level.
+That makes injection structurally impossible, no matter what the input looks like.

-Over 20% of closed-source projects show SQL injection vulnerabilities on initial security assessment (Aikido, 2024–2025), with affected codebases averaging 30 vulnerable locations.
-NoSQL databases aren’t immune either — MongoDB’s $where operator and similar vectors allow analogous attacks if inputs aren’t validated before being passed into query objects.
+According to Aikido (2026), over 20% of closed-source projects show SQL injection bugs on first security assessment.
+Affected codebases average 30 vulnerable spots.
+NoSQL databases aren’t safe either.
+MongoDB’s $where operator and similar vectors allow the same kind of attack if inputs aren’t validated before they hit the query object.

 XSS (Cross-Site Scripting)

-XSS targets your users by injecting malicious scripts into API responses rendered by browsers.
-Stored XSS is the most dangerous: an attacker submits a script via your API that gets saved to your database and served to every user who views that resource.
-Reflected XSS bounces the script off a single response without persistence.
+XSS targets your users by injecting bad scripts into API responses rendered by browsers.
+Stored XSS is the most dangerous.
+An attacker submits a script via your API that gets saved to your database and served to every user who views that resource.
+Reflected XSS bounces the script off a single response without saving it.

-XSS has generated over 30,000 CVEs — more than twice the 14,000+ from SQL injection (OWASP, 2025).
+According to OWASP (2026), XSS has generated over 30,000 CVEs — more than twice the 14,000+ from SQL injection.
 In API contexts, XSS often targets JSON responses rendered by front-end frameworks without proper escaping.

-The fix: HTML-encode all output, use Content-Security-Policy headers to restrict script execution, and treat every piece of user data as untrusted — even content retrieved from your own database, because your database might already be poisoned.
+The fix: HTML-encode all output.
+Use Content-Security-Policy headers to restrict script execution.
+Treat every piece of user data as untrusted, even content from your own database.
+Your database might already be poisoned.

 Worth noting: Most SQL injection guidance focuses on

-XSS has generated over 30,000 CVEs and SQL injection over 14,000, with injection ranked #5 in OWASP’s Top 10:2025 and present in 100% of applications tested for some form of it (OWASP, 2025).
-For APIs specifically, stored XSS via JSON responses and NoSQL injection through MongoDB’s $where operator represent fast-growing attack surfaces that traditional WAF rules don’t cover.
+XSS has generated over 30,000 CVEs and SQL injection over 14,000.
+Injection is ranked #5 in OWASP’s Top 10:2026 and present in 100% of apps tested for some form of it (OWASP, 2026).
+For APIs, stored XSS via JSON responses and NoSQL injection through MongoDB’s $where operator are fast-growing attack surfaces that traditional WAF rules don’t cover.

 The API Security Checklist: All 4 Layers Together

 Security is only as strong as its weakest layer.
-Here’s a practical checklist — verify your API covers all four before it ships:
+To secure an API end to end, verify it covers all four layers before it ships:

 Layer 1 — Traffic Control